All articles

 The best designers will embrace these tools and become even better.
 The designers who defined themselves purely by execution skills face a harder path.
 But design was never just about execution.
 It was always about judgment.
 The tools just made that truth more obvious.

 The tools have changed.
 The timeline has changed.
 The question of who can ship good design has changed.
-What hasn't changed is the need for someone who cares about the details, who can tell when something feels right, and who won't settle for "good enough."
-That's the real bottleneck now – not software, not technical skill, but taste and the willingness to iterate until it's actually good.
+What hasn't changed is the need for someone who cares about the details, who can tell when something feels right, and who won't settle for "good enough".

-Here's why this matters even if you never plan to design anything yourself: understanding this new approach changes how you evaluate and commission design work.
+Understanding this new approach changes how you evaluate and commission design work.
 If you're approving budgets, setting timelines, or hiring agencies, you need to know what's actually possible now.
-Many established agencies still run the old process (weeks of back-and-forth, multiple rounds through Figma, inflated timelines), because that's what they've always done, not because it's necessary.
+Many established agencies still run the old process — weeks of back-and-forth, multiple rounds through Figma, inflated timelines.
+Because that's what they've always done, not because it's necessary.

 And when you do commission design work, ask how they're using AI in their process.
 If the answer is "we don't", that's worth noting.
 Not because AI is magic, but because it suggests they might not be keeping up with tools that have fundamentally changed what's possible.